 Following a month of recuperation on a hospital ship, Shout rejoined his battalion on 26 May.
 For his actions two days after the landing, Shout was awarded the Military Cross.
 The recommendation for the award reads:

 'On Tuesday, 27th April, on the left flank, Lieut.
 Shout was most conspicuous in carrying out reconnaissances, organizing men, and leading them under very heavy fire at a very critical stage.
 In order to direct the fire of his men, Lieut.
 Shout was compelled to leave cover and locate the enemy, who were firing heavily.
 He made several trips along the line to confer with Captain Concannon.
 Later the enemy came so close that a bayonet charge was necessary and when the party emerged from the bush they came under a heavy machine gun and rifle fire.
 During the whole of the time Lieut.
 Shout was constantly exposing himself in supervising the line and continued until wounded.'

 On 29 July he was promoted to captain.
 His contribution during the first months of the fighting was further recognised with a Mention in Despatches in early August.
 A few days later the battalion was thrown into the Battle for Lone Pine.
 It was during the fighting on 9 August that Shout was mortally wounded in the action for which he was awarded a posthumous Victoria Cross.

 In the fourteen weeks that Shout was on Gallipoli he attained an almost legendary reputation among his peers.
-Between 25 April and his death three days after his 33rd birthday, he had won a Victoria Cross and a Military Cross as well as a Mention in Despatches, becoming Australia's most decorated soldier on the peninsula.
+Between 25 April and his death four days after his 34th birthday, he had won a Victoria Cross and a Military Cross as well as a Mention in Despatches, becoming Australia's most decorated soldier on the peninsula.